 This is the place where you can find any and all upcoming events taking place within the JROTC Jacket Battalion

 This year will be a busy one with many new events and J.P.A. ( J.R.O.T.C.
 Program for Accreditation). we are looking at different possibilities for community service that we can use all year long.
-J.P.A. is different from A.F.I. from last year.
+J.P.A. is different from A.F.I. from the past years.
 Now it’s all about what we do for the battalion and the community instead of how good we look in uniform.
 Any ideas would be great.

 If you aren’t busy after school come down and support the Jacket Battalion by joining one of the special teams, Drill Team, Color Guard, and Raiders.
 For more Information about the teams contact The Special team once determined.

 Every year the Jacket Battalion hosts a four day camp before school starts.
 This camp is called Basic Cadet Leadership Training or BCLT for short.
 This camp is very important for incoming cadets that decide to partake in it.
 The reason for this is that the cadets that pass the camp will receive knowledge, leadership skills and the rank if private after completion.
 The new cadets are taught by the older, or more experienced cadets in leadership positions for the upcoming year.
 They are taught rank system as well as the JROTC creed.